DeepwaterExploration/legacydocs/docs/software/qgroundcontrol.md

 ### Setting Ports for Multiple Streams
 ![DWE QGround Control Installer](../img/DweQGroundStream.jpg) The ports for the multi-stream viewer automatically sets to 5600, 5601, and 5602.
+These are the ports we generally recommend to stream from on the Raspberry Pi.

 You can change the ports by going into application settings of QGroundControl.
 ![DWE QGround Control Installer](../img/DweQGroundPorts.jpg)